Content from Accessing RStudio Server through OnDemand

 Challenge

-Run the top command via command line on the node your RStudio session is running on and verify that indeed RStudio is running there.
+Run the top command via command line on the node your RStudio session is running on and verify that indeed R is running there.

 Hint: If your node is busy, you can use top -u <netid> (replacing <netid> with your username) to see just your running processes.

-Running top -u k0068027 (my username) from the RStudio terminal shows the rstudio command in the COMMAND column.
+Running top -u k0068027 (my username) from the RStudio terminal shows the rsession command in the COMMAND column representing the R session where we can execute code.
+Scrolling through the entries, rserver (i.e., RStudio Server) also appears.

 The top command running through the RStudio terminal.
-In addition to some auxiliary processes, one row in the top output has 'rstudio' in the COMMAND column.
+In addition to some auxiliary processes, one row in the top output has 'rsession' in the COMMAND column.

 Depending on your screen width, you may have to use the arrow keys to scroll to the right and see the COMMAND column.